-The Utica College Student Conduct Program is intended to support the mission of the college through educating students about appropriate behavior and fostering a community where academic success can occur.
+The Utica University Student Conduct Program is intended to support the mission of the University through educating students about appropriate behavior and fostering a community where academic success can occur.
 The Program seeks to inspire the development of future leaders and responsible citizens by engaging in responsible and ethical decision-making.
 Students are treated with respect, and expected to take appropriate responsibility for their behavior, and the behavior of those around them.

 "Human development is the aim of student conduct."

 - Foster a sense of community that allows every member to comfortably live, work, and study in an atmosphere of respect;

 - Protect the rights of all members of the Utica University community;

 - Provide a student conduct process in which there is the opportunity for participants to experience personal growth;

 - Assist students in developing alternatives to inappropriate behavior.